celestekilgore/friender-frontend/README.md

 # Friender

 A full-stack Tinder-like clone that allows users to find friends in their geographic area.
-Users can swipe yes/no, see a list of their friends, and login/logout.
+Users can swipe yes/no, see a list of their friends, and log in/log out.

 This repo contains the React front end, the Flask backend can be found <a href="https://github.com/celestekilgore/friender-backend">here</a>.